-In Denmark, where lighting a candle is a common household activity, researchers wanted to know if the candle smoke could negatively impact a person’s health.
+In Denmark, where lighting a candle is a common household activity, researchers wanted to know if candle smoke could negatively impact a person’s health.

 Their study led them to discover that 60% of ultra-fine particles in Danish homes come from burning candles for just 2 hours a day.

 Ultra-final particles (UFPs) are nanoparticles that are so extremely tiny they can penetrate our lungs.
-And while we still need more studies to confirm how exactly these nanoparticles are affecting our health, some research already suggests that it’s “effective in irritating our body’s defenses”.
+And while we still need more studies to confirm exactly how these nanoparticles are affecting our health, some research already suggests that it’s “effective in irritating our body’s defenses”.

 So it’s best to cut back on lighting scented candles, until we know more about how it could affect our long-term health.